xd009642/tarpaulin/README.md

 Tarpaulin aims to be easy to add to your CI workflow.
-With well tested support for Travis-CI it also supports sending CI specific meta-data to coveralls.io for Circle, Semaphore, Jenkins and Codeship (though only Jenkin's has been tested).
+With well tested support for Travis-CI it also supports sending CI specific meta-data to coveralls.io for Circle, Semaphore, Jenkins and Codeship (though only Jenkins has been tested).

 You can also use Tarpaulin on Azure, check out [crate-ci/azure-pipelines](https://github.com/crate-ci/azure-pipelines) for an